How to invite a Speaker

 - The host is responsible for taking care of the speaker during the visit, including arranging the meeting schedules and meals.
 (MIC will reimburse if procedures are followed.)

-- Hosts should stay in touch with the speaker to ensure he/she has all the information they need to make their visit a smooth and pleasant one.
+- Hosts should stay in touch with the speaker to ensure they have all the information they need to make their visit a smooth and pleasant one.
 Our hotel, the Courtyard Marriott does not provide shuttle service to and from the hotel/airport.
 Please ask if you would like us to arrange for a taxi pickup.

 - A thank you letter will be sent to the speaker a couple of days following the presentation, along with a reminder to send all receipts and boarding passes.

-- Student Lunch: The speaker will have lunch with a group of students on the day of the presentation – usually at noon-1:30PM in the Wagner room.
+- Student Lunch: The speaker will have lunch with a group of students on the day of the presentation – usually at noon-1:30PM in the MIC library.

 - If the speaker is international get copy of I-94/US custom’s entry stamp and of the picture page of the passport in addition to extra paperwork.
 (Speaker has to sign.)